monymon/dataset-facadeglass-yolov7/README.md

 ## Step-by-step on how to use this dataset in Linux

-- Download the Darknect project in:  [Darknet](https://github.com/AlexeyAB/darknet) or use
+- Download the Darknect project in:  [Darknet](https://github.com/AlexeyAB/darknet) or use git clone https://github.com/AlexeyAB/darknet on terminal linux

 <!DOCTYPE html>